 - Load vehicle with gas – While the drive is not too long, please note that there are no gas stations in the Park.
 It is advisable to have a full tank before you begin your trip.

-- I hope you will find this post informative and useful for your next adventure!
+- I hope you will find this post informative and valuable for your next adventure!
 Read more about 5 beaches in Maui to put in your bucket list.